 When you’re interviewing, be sure you have prepared questions for the interviewer that cover company culture in addition to the nitty-gritty of the new position.
 Here are six critical questions to ask:

 - What do you like about working here?
 Ask your interviewer and any employees you encounter while on the company’s premises what they like about the organization.
 If they’re honest, you’ll get an insight into what life will be like after you accept the offer.

 - What traits could have helped the last person in this position succeed?
 This question can be very revealing.
 Not only will you learn what traits the hiring manager is prioritizing, but you’ll see how they talk about past team members.

 - What do you wish you’d known before starting here?
-This can be a revealing question to ask a hiring manager or a potential coworker.
-It gives them a chance to reflect on their time in the company and what they’ve learned about adapting to the workplace — and it helps you avoid mistakes others have made in the past.
+This question gives a hiring manager or a potential coworker a chance to reflect on their time in the company and what they’ve learned about adapting to the workplace — and it helps you avoid mistakes others have made in the past.

 - How is this organization different from the competition?
 This might seem like a softball question that lets the interviewer sell you on the company, but it also reveals a lot about how the company views itself and its values.
 What are employees proud of?
 What does the leadership prioritize above all else?

-When it comes to evaluating organizational culture, there’s no one-size-fits-all metric.
-Knowing your own individual priorities, working style and goals is paramount to determining whether you’ll succeed in a company.
-Keep your eyes open, ask questions and listen to your gut as you evaluate a new workplace and you’ll be able to make a fully informed decision about your next step.
+When it comes to evaluating organizational culture, there’s no one-size-fits-all approach.
+Knowing your own priorities, working style and goals is paramount to determining whether you’ll succeed in a company.
+Research widely, ask questions and listen to your gut as you evaluate a new workplace, and you’ll be able to make a fully informed decision about your next step.